witheve/Eve/README.md

 The best way to contribute right now is to write Eve code and report your experiences.
 Let us know what kind of programs you’re trying to write, what barriers your are facing in writing code (both mental and technological), and any errors you encounter along the way.
 Also, let us know what you love!
 What features are your favorite?

 Another way to really help us is to host your `*.eve` files on Github, so we can get Eve recognized as an official language in the eyes of Github.
+Be sure to also send us a link to your repo!

 ### How to File an Issue